Shuttleu/Monzo-Viewer/README.md

 # Keeping Authenticated

 Due to SCA (Strong Customer Authentication) the app will remain authenticated for 90 days from the date it is authorised.
 You can extend this authorisation at any time by going into the app, tapping on your icon, going to settings, go into "Privacy & Security" and "Manage Apps".
 At the bottom of the screen, you can "Refresh permissions" which will refresh the authentication back to 90 days.
 If this expires, you will have to re-run the first setup, which you can do from the settings screen.

+# License

+Monzo-Viewer is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.

+Monzo-Viewer is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with Monzo-Viewer.
+If not, see <https://www.gnu.org/licenses/>.